Chen-Wang-CUHK/KG-KE-KR-M/README.md

    - The `Testing\*_context_nstpws_sims_retrieved_scores_filtered.txt` files store the **retrieval score** of each retrieved keyphrase, which is the corresponding Jaccard similarity score between the retrieved paper and the original paper.
    - The `Testing\*_testing_keyword.txt` files store the keyphrases of each testing paper.
 Each line contains all the keyphrases of a testing paper, which are split by a `;` token.

-2. After downloading the processed text data, build a `KG-KE-KR/data/text_data/` foler and unzip the downloaded `*.zip` file into this folder.
+2. After downloading the processed text data, build a `KG-KE-KR/data/text_data/` folder and unzip the downloaded `*.zip` file into this folder.
 Then,  navigate to `KG-KE-KR/sh/preprocess/` folder and run the `preprocess_full.sh` file to prepare the onmt-preprocessed data (Note: You **MUST** replace `/research/king3/wchen/Anaconda3/envs/py3.6_th0.4.1_cuda9.0/bin/python` with your own python interpreter in all the `.sh` files to run them smoothly.):
 ```
       cd KG-KE-KR/sh/preprocess/
       sh preprocess_full.sh